-KernelSHAP utilizes that the SV is the solution to a WLS problem yielding an \emph{optimal} $1$-additive approximation of $\nu$ with $\nu(T) \approx \sum_{i \in T} \phi^{\text{SV}}(i)$, which is exact for $\nu(\fset) = \sum_{i \in \fset} \phi^{\text{SV}}(i)$ due to the efficiency axiom.
-However, linking higher orders of SII to such an optimal approximation of $\nu$ has remained unknown.
+Clearly, $\hat\nu_1$ is the approximation given in \cref{align_kernelshap}.
+Linking higher orders of the SII to such an optimal approximation of $\nu$ has remained unknown.
 In order to extend KernelSHAP to interactions, recent research introduced the FSI as an alternative index \cite{Tsai.2022}.
 FSI constructs an optimal $k$-additive approximation of $\nu$ by extending on the KernelSHAP representation with interactions up to order $k$.
 One disadvantage of FSI is that the solution directly depends on $k$, which complicates the relationship between representations of different order.
-Furthermore, in contrast to the SV, the exact representation of lower-order FSI with discrete derivatives remains unknown \cite{Tsai.2022}.
+Furthermore, the exact representation of lower-order FSI with discrete derivatives remains unknown \cite{Tsai.2022}.
 In contrast, we show that $k$-SII constructed from SII values yield an appealing iterative approximation of $\nu$, which additively extends on the previous approximation by including a weighted average of SII of order $k$.
 We then show that SII via $k$-SII is linked to an \emph{optimal} $k$-additive approximation of $\nu$.
 This yields a suitable framework, where SII is fixed independent of $k$ and $k$-SII yields an interpretable $k$-additive interaction index, as summarized in \cref{fig_link_SII_kSII_approx}.
-Utilizing these results, we introduce KernelSHAP-IQ, an extension of KernelSHAP for Shapley interactions.
-We rigorously prove its convergence for pairwise interactions and conclude with empirically validated conjectures for higher orders.
-All proofs are deferred to \cref{appx_proofs}.